Cardiopulmonary Rehabilitation Program

 The goal of Burke’s Cardiopulmonary Rehabilitation Program is to help you achieve the most active and productive life possible, despite physical limitations.
 It is divided into two parts: the cardiac program and the pulmonary program.
 The cardiac program is tailored for individuals with heart disease and the post-operative cardiac patient.
 The pulmonary program serves young adult through elderly patients, with diagnoses such as COPD - emphysema, bronchitis, bronchiectasis, chronic and acute respiratory failure, and pulmonary fibrosis.

-Whether you are living with a chronic lung disease or have suffered an acute lung condition, we assist your recovery with intensive therapy (five to six times a week), and we teach you strategies to help you manage your condition.
-Rehabilitation nursing and access to a physician are available 24 hours a day, seven days a week.
+Whether you are living with a chronic lung disease or have suffered an acute lung condition, we assist your recovery with intensive therapy offered seven days a week (scheduled based on your needs and goals), and we teach you strategies to help you manage your condition.
+As a patient in any of Burke's inpatient programs, rehabilitation nursing and access to a physician are available 24 hours a day, seven days a week.

-The interdisciplinary rehabilitation team consists of you, your family or caregiver, physician, nurses, social worker/case manager, occupational therapist, physical therapist, recreation therapist and dietician.
-Led by Richard Novitch, M.D., a pulmonologist, the professionals on the team will assess your medical and rehabilitation needs and work with you to establish your individual goals.
+The interdisciplinary rehabilitation team consists of you and your family and/or caregiver, as well as your physician, nurses, social worker/case manager, occupational therapist, physical therapist, recreation therapist and dietician.
+Led by pulmonologist Richard Novitch, M.D., the professionals on the team will assess your medical and rehabilitation needs and work with you to establish your individual goals.
 In close collaboration, the team designs and implements your treatment program.
-Throughout your treatment, the entire team meets formally once per week to discuss your progress, and Dr. Novitch monitors the overall team process and outcome.
+Throughout your treatment the entire team meets formally once per week to discuss your progress, and Dr. Novitch monitors the overall team process and outcome.

 Scope of Services

-The cardiopulmonary program provides care to all patients admitted secondary to cardiopulmonary dysfunction leading to limitations in functional capabilities.
-The population served ranges from young adult to elderly.
-These patients present post surgically or following an exacerbation of a chronic cardiopulmonary condition and require the level of care provided by an acute rehabilitation hospital.
+The Cardiopulmonary Rehabilitation Program provides care to all patients admitted secondary to cardiopulmonary dysfunction leading to limitations in functional capabilities.
+Patients present post surgically or following an exacerbation of a chronic cardiopulmonary condition and require the level of care provided by an acute rehabilitation hospital.
 Patients present with various levels of medical acuity which is diagnosis and/or exacerbation based.
 The patient must be medically stable to be able to be medically managed in the acute rehabilitation environment and to tolerate approximately 3 hours of therapy/day.
-Each cardiac and/or pulmonary patient will receive a minimum of 3 hours of therapy a day, 5 days per week, generally Monday through Friday, and a sixth day of therapy, generally Saturday, for 1-2 hours.
-Skilled therapy will be provided in a combination of physical therapy and occupational therapy and/or speech therapy if needed.
+Burke offers skilled therapy, in combination with physical, occupational and/or speech therapy if needed, to patients seven days a week.
+An individual's therapy schedule is determined by his/her needs and goals.

 The Cardiopulmonary Team is committed to ensuring that each individual’s needs are addressed by: